ag48665/tcga-lusc-biomarker-analysis/README.md

 # TCGA Lung Squamous Cell Carcinoma (LUSC) RNA-seq Biomarker Discovery

-A fully reproducible bioinformatics pipeline for discovery and validation of prognostic biomarkers in lung cancer using TCGA bulk RNA-seq data.
+This project implements a fully reproducible bioinformatics pipeline for analysis of TCGA lung squamous cell carcinoma (LUSC) RNA-seq data.

+The workflow identifies tumor-specific transcriptional programs, performs functional interpretation, and evaluates the prognostic relevance of a multi-gene expression signature using Kaplan–Meier survival analysis and multivariate Cox regression.

-The project identifies tumor-specific transcriptional programs in lung squamous cell carcinoma (LUSC) and demonstrates that a derived multi-gene expression signature predicts overall survival in TCGA patients.
+The analysis demonstrates that a transcriptome-derived gene signature is associated with overall survival in TCGA patients.

 ---